 Super Loops was a popular ride during the four seasons from 1982 that it operated at Pleasure Beach, and it was immortalised in Madness' House of Fun music video.
 The ride wasn't popular all-round though, and nearly didn't make it through its first season.

-Reproduced with permission from the University of Sheffield.
+Super Loops at Pleasure Beach in 1982.
+Reproduced with permission from the University of Sheffield. |

 Walter House, from Amarillo, Texas, developed the Super Loops ride concept and built three prototypes, each with a height of around 40ft, one of which toured North American carnivals and fairs for many years.
 House sold the rights to the name and concept to Larson International, which had been set up in 1965 to manufacture agricultural machinery.
 Larson International engineer Louie Wallace redesigned the ride from the ground up and the first machine was completed in the early 1970s.
 They feature a 55ft (17m) tall vertical loop of track on which a 20-person train runs.
 Despite its operational size, Wallace engineered an ingenious hydraulic system which could automatically unfold the loop of track from a single trailer, which was further supported by outriggers and cables that were fixed manually.
 Wallace's design allowed operators to construct the ride in less than three hours, making it an extremely attractive option for travelling showmen.